 1. Tell me about yourself?

 Answer this question with a bit about your history as a chef, where you’ve worked, and what you think your strengths are in the kitchen.
-Say something like "I love to put my heart into every meal, as I know it makes the dining experience just that much better for the customer."
+Say something like "I hold myself to the highest standards in every dish I prepare, as I know it makes the dining experience just that extra bit special for the customer."

 2. Why did you leave your last job?

-NEVER say "I left because of an a******e boss" or anything negative to that effect.
-If you got fired, spin it positively and emphasise the "lessons" you’ve learned.
-If you quit, spin it by saying, "I needed to find a place where I was properly challenged to reach my full potential."
+When answering this question, never say "I left because of a terrible boss" or anything negative to that effect.
+The key is to emphasise that you're not trying to "escape" your previous role, but rather that you want to work for your new prospective employer.
+Say something like, "I needed to find a place where I was properly challenged to reach my full potential."

 3. What are your strengths/weaknesses?

-Make sure to play on your strengths, i.e. professional work, punctuality, cleanliness, etc. Downplay your weaknesses, or make them into a "faux-strength" by saying things like "My standards are too high, and I am frustrated when those around me don’t meet the same level of excellence."
+For this question, make sure to play on your strengths, i.e. professional work, punctuality, cleanliness, etc., while downplaying your weaknesses or converting them into a "faux-strength".
+Say something like, "my standards are high, and I get very frustrated when those around me don’t apply the same commitment and dedication to their work."

 4. Why do you want to work here?